Increase font size

 Selection is based on your admissions application, and scholarship candidates will be notified after they have been admitted.
 All merit recipients will receive automatic consideration for the University’s Honors Program; there is no separate application for the Honors Program.

 The Scholars Program at Carolina is made up of the Carolina Scholars, Colonel Robinson Scholars, Johnston Scholars, and Pogue Scholars.
-To read more about The Scholars Program at Carolina, please visit scholarsprogram.unc.edu.
+It includes faculty mentoring, social and academic programming, and four-year, renewable awards.
+To learn more, visit scholarsprogram.unc.edu.

 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include:

-UNC-Chapel Hill is home to two exceptional scholarship programs that are not administered through the Office of Scholarships and Student Aid: The Morehead-Cain Scholars Program and The Robertson Scholars Program.
-Please proceed directly to their web sites for more information.
+UNC is home to two exceptional scholarship programs that are run by private foundations, not by the University: The Morehead-Cain Scholars Program and The Robertson Scholars Program.
+Visit their websites for details and application information.

-You may also wish to check out the various scholarships listed by the UNC Office of Distinguished Scholarships.
+Graduate and professional students may wish to check with your academic department and also review the various scholarships listed by the UNC Office of Distinguished Scholarships.

 Other scholarships with various stipulations that are awarded through the Office of Scholarships and Student Aid include: